digitalocean/doctl/README.md

 If you have
 [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)
-configured, you can build a Docker image using `doctl`'s [Dockerfile](https://github.com/digitalocean/doctl/blob/master/Dockerfile) and run `doctl` within a container.
+configured, you can build a local Docker image using `doctl`'s [Dockerfile](https://github.com/digitalocean/doctl/blob/master/Dockerfile) and run `doctl` within a container.